Biodiversity

 Initiatives

-Rehabilitation of former coal mining sites
+Rehabilitation of coal mined sites (coal business)

 Coal mining operations extract coal that is buried underground, and in the case of open pit mining, the topsoil is scraped away, at which point it has a negative impact on biodiversity.
 Therefore, we carry out activities (rehabilitation) to restore biodiversity by returning the topsoil after mining and planting the same types of plants as in the original state, thereby minimizing the impact on the surrounding environment.
 Our Australian coal mines disclose information such as the area they have excavated and the area they have rehabilitated, and we will continue to do so.

-Rehabilitation of mining sites
+● Rehabilitation of mining sites

-●Rehabilitation implementation status of Australian coal mining site (Bogabrai) (unit: ha)
+● Rehabilitation implementation status of Australian coal mining site (Bogabrai) (unit: ha)

-2022 results
+2022 Results

 A. Mining results